-Policy statement
+1. Policy statement

-Our setting will work with children, parents and the community to ensure the rights and safety of children, young people and vulnerable adults. effective procedures for keeping children and vulnerable adults safe from abuse, neglect and exploitation.
+Our setting will work with children, parents and the community and multi agencies where appropriate to ensure the rights and safety of children, young people and vulnerable adults and use effective procedures for keeping children and vulnerable adults safe from abuse, neglect and exploitation.
 Our Safeguarding Policy is based on the three key commitments of the Early Years Alliance Safeguarding Children Policy.

-Procedures
+2. Procedures